DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - GGNN Uses gated recurrent units (GRUs) for node updates, allowing for longer-range information propagation.
 - Implement Cross-Validation: K-fold cross-validation involves splitting your data into K folds.
 You train the model K times, each time using K-1 folds for training and the remaining fold for validation.
 This uses your data more efficiently and provides a more robust estimate of performance by averaging results over different train/validation splits.
 - Since the embeddings didn't matter much, perhaps I could minimize them for a more efficient model
+- Set learning rate higher for just the embeddings layer

 # Analysis & Interpretation Ideas
 - Visualize and analyze the learned SweetNet representations (e.g., using t-SNE, UMAP).